joolstorrentecalo/gitlab-foss/doc/user/infrastructure/clusters/connect/new_gke_cluster.md

 ## Register the agent

 FLAG:
-A [flag](../../../../administration/feature_flags.md) named `certificate_based_clusters` changed the **Actions** menu to focus on the agent rather than certificates.
+In GitLab 14.10, a [flag](../../../../administration/feature_flags.md) named `certificate_based_clusters` changed the **Actions** menu to focus on the agent rather than certificates.
 The flag is [enabled on GitLab.com, GitLab Dedicated, and self-managed](https://gitlab.com/groups/gitlab-org/configure/-/epics/8).

 To create a GitLab agent for Kubernetes: